“I live in Qatar”

 Alone where?!
 If I didn’t venture out with my boys on my own I’d never leave our compound while my husband is at work.
 And with their energy being cooped up works for NO ONE.

 The notion that it is unsafe, as a woman, to go out alone is out dated and one which I do not believe.
-It is as safe as anywhere I have ever lived to go out on your own, in the day, at night.
+To be honest, I probably feel safer walking in the dark in Qatar than I do in the UK!

 You must be covered from head to toe